saltcorn/saltcorn/README.md

 sudo apt-get install -y nodejs libpq-dev
 ```

-I had problems connecting to the database on Node 14.

 ### Prepare Node

 assuming you have cloned this repository to \$HOME/saltcorns (otherwise adjust PATH)